 Who Can Sue And Be Sued?

-Any individual, business, partnership, or corporation (with a couple of exceptions) may bring a small claims suit against any other individual, business, partnership, or corporation for recovery of money only for an amount up to $5,000.
+Any individual, business, partnership or corporation (with a few exceptions) may bring a small claims action only to recover money; a "natural person," meaning a human being, may file a claim up to $10,000; the limit is $5,000 in all other cases.
 In general, the claim must be filed in the district court of the county in which the defendant(s) reside.
 Exceptions and specific rules can be found at RCW 3.66.040.
 The State of Washington may not be sued in Small Claims Court.
 Unless a judge grants permission, Attorneys and paralegals are excluded from appearing or participating with the plaintiff or defendant in a small claims suit.

 How Much Does It Cost?

 You must pay the court clerk a filing fee at the time the suit is filed.
-The filing fee ranges between $14 to $29 depending on whether the county you file the lawsuit in supports a dispute resolution center.
+The filing fee will be either $35 or $50 depending on whether the county in which you file the lawsuit supports a dispute resolution center.
 You may have some additional fees payable to the sheriff or process server to have the Notice of Small Claims served on the defendant.
 As an alternative, you may serve notice on the defendant by registered or certified, return receipt mailing.
 If you win your case, you are entitled to recover your costs of filing and service fees.

 How Do I Get Started?